 Great style doesn’t automatically equate to glamour or luxury.
 Just look to the North, where natural beauty and functional fashion dominate.
 No one better embodies this look than Lady Catelyn Stark, who watches over Winterfell in classy yet practical wools and furs.
 But always a Riverlands girl at heart, Catelyn has also injected into the North a natural palette of blues and greens, the colors of the river she was raised on.

-maywelland asked: so, your blog is perfect
+maywelland said: so, your blog is perfect

 Thank you!
 I have an intense fervor for both fashion and A Song of Ice and Fire and wanted to combine them.
 I’m so glad you enjoy it!